 In other words, Facebook calls a “video view” a 15-second view and YouTube defines it as a 30-second view or a click.

-If you’re distributing a 30-second video ad, that causes some issues for cross-platform campaign analysis.
+If you’re distributing a 30-second video ad, that causes some issues for cross-platform campaign analysis and paid ad budget optimization.
 Add in any in-stream video display ads, and you’ve got three different definitions of a video view within a single video initiative.

 Try pulling “default” video reporting for these three platforms, and you’ll end up comparing three totally different metrics.
 This is all unless you have a single source of truth that pulls in data from all three platforms and automatically standardizes it.